 We use the best materials and practices

-We offer white pine, Douglas fir and oak; the gold standard framing materials available in the north central US and Canada.
+We offer white pine, Douglas fir, oak and cedar; the gold standard framing materials available in the north central US and Canada.
 Our designs won’t overextend spans between posts or skimp on material.

 We live by an operating philosophy that puts quality and frame integrity first.